microsoft/microsoft-ui-xaml/docs/contribution_workflow.md

 #### [WinUI-Public-MUX-PR](https://dev.azure.com/ms/microsoft-ui-xaml/_build?definitionId=21)

 This pipeline builds your change and runs automated tests.
 These tests should match what you're able to run with local automated testing using Test Explorer.
+It also creates a NuGet package to match your change.

 #### license/cla